-All doors to PRIDE Transitions will remain locked, between the hours of 9:15-2:15, with the exception of the main entrance door.
+All doors to PRIDE Transitions will remain locked, between the hours of 9:15-3:15, with the exception of the main entrance door.
+A doorbell is located directly to the right of the door that enters the classroom.
+This door is locked when students are present.
+Anyone wishing to enter the classroom when students are present must ring the doorbell to gain entrance.
 Students are asked to help us by leaving all doors locked and keeping them closed during the school day, unless granted permission by a program staff member.
-Any visitor, parent, or worker should register their presence in the program by signing in on the designated clipboard.
+Any visitor, parent, or worker should register their presence in the program by signing in on the designated clipboard in the foyer.
 If you hear any information that could result in harm to any person or property, report that information to the nearest staff person.